reflectoring/reflectoring.github.io/_posts/2019-06-04-business-exceptions.md

 * If a *checked exception* bubbles out of a method that is annotated with `@Transactional`, the transaction is *not* marked for rollback (= nothing happens).

-The reasoning behind this is that a checked exception is a valid return value of the method (which is strange for reasons #1 and #2) while a runtime exception is unexpected.
+The reasoning behind this is that **a checked exception is a valid return value of the method** (which makes a checked exception an expected outcome) while a runtime exception is unexpected.

+Let's assume the `Rocket` class has a `@Transactional` annotation.

 Because our `NotEnoughFuelException` is a checked exception, our try/catch from above would work as expected, without rolling back the current transaction.
-But only because we misuse an exception for control flow (see reason #2).
+But only because we misuse an exception for control flow (see [reason #2](#2-exceptions-are-ugly-and-expensive)).

 If `NotEnoughFuelException` was a runtime exception instead, we could still try to handle the exception like above, only to run into a `TransactionRolledBackException` or a similar exception as soon as the transaction commits.

 Since the transaction
-handling code is hidden away behind a simple `@Transactional` annotation, we're not really aware of the impact of our exceptions.
+handling code is hidden away behind a simple `@Transactional` annotation, **we're not really aware of the impact of our exceptions**.
 Imagine someone refactoring a checked exception to a runtime exception.
 Every time this exception now occurs, the transaction will be rolled back where it wasn't before.
 Dangerous, isn't it?